fleschutz/CWTS/README.md

 > cmake .
 > make -k
 ```
-Now, expect a ton of compiler warnings (this is good!).
+Now, expect a ton of compiler warnings - the more warnings the better!
 Edit `CMakeLists.txt` before if you want to force using a certain C++ compiler.

 🏆 Ranking by Compiler Warnings
 --------------------------------
-The more warnings the better!
-Each test case compiled without any warning or error counts as a miss.
+One simple rule: each .cpp file (a test case) compiled without any warning or error counts as a miss.
 And the winner is:

 1. **clang-tidy 10.0** which misses 8 warnings
 2. **Clang 10.0.0** which misses 11 warnings